ankitverma-95/my-fullstack-project/README.md

 This system provides real-time flight status updates and notifications to passengers.
 It features a web application developed with React.js for the frontend, a backend built with Java, MongoDB for data storage, and Firebase Cloud Messaging for sending notifications.
 Additionally, Leaflet is used to display flight maps.

 ## Features
-a.
-Real-time Updates: Display current flight status (delays, cancellations, gate changes).
+- Real-time Updates: Display current flight status (delays, cancellations, gate changes).
-b.
-Push Notifications: Send notifications for flight status changes via SMS, email, or app notifications you can use kafka, RabbitMQ , etc.
+- Push Notifications: Send notifications for flight status changes via SMS, email, or app notifications you can use kafka, RabbitMQ , etc.
-c.
-Integration with Airport Systems: Pull data from airport databases for accurate information.
+- Integration with Airport Systems: Pull data from airport databases for accurate information.

 ## Tech Stack